X | ZEN | CIS

 They fail because expertise remains structurally disconnected.

-Working across non-clinical safety, translational science, clinical governance, and portfolio decision-making, he observed that the most consequential decisions are made at the interfaces — where biology, regulation, capital, and organisational design intersect.
+Working across non-clinical safety, translational science, clinical development, regulatory strategy, and portfolio decision-making, he observed that the most consequential decisions are made at the interfaces — where biology, evidence generation, regulation, capital, and organisational design intersect.

 Xzencis was built to operate precisely at those interfaces.